 We’re going to use the IMPORTXML function in Google Sheets, with a second argument (called “xpath-query”) that accesses the specific HTML element above.

 //span[@class='byline-author'], looks for span elements with a class name “byline-author”, and then returns the value of that element, which is the name of our author.

 Copy this formula into the cell B1, next to our URL:

 The final output for the New York Times example is as follows:

 Consider the following article:

 In this case there are two authors in the byline.
 The formula in step 4 above still works and will return both the names in separate cells, one under the other:

 This is fine for a single-use case but if your data is structured in rows (i.e. a long list of URLs in column A), then you’ll want to adjust the formula to show both the author names on the same row.

-Notice the second argument is the SQL-style
+Notice the second argument is 1, which limits to the first name.

 Then in the adjancent cell, C1, I add another formula to collect the second author byline: